idaholab/Deep-Lynx/readme.md

 **Steps**

 1. NodeJS must be installed.
 You can find the download for your platform here: https://nodejs.org/en/download/ **note** - Newer versions of Node may be incompatible with some of the following commands.
-The most recent version tested that works fully is 13.10.1.
 2. Clone the Deep Lynx [repository](https://github.com/idaholab/Deep-Lynx)
 3. Run `npm upgrade && npm install` in your local Deep Lynx directory
 4. Copy and rename `.env-sample` to `.env`